 (f) Changing words but copying the sentence structure of a source without giving citation.

 All articles submitted to the AJAST will be checked using the TURNITIN plagiarism detection software.
 Turnitin is a commercial, Internet-based plagiarism detection service launched in 1997.
 Universities and high schools typically buy licenses to use the software as a service (SaaS) website, which checks submitted documents against its database and the content of other websites with the aim of identifying plagiarism.
 Results can identify similarities with existing sources, and can also be used in formative assessment to help students learn to avoid plagiarism and improve their writing.

 In the case of suspected plagiarism in a published article:

-• The person who advised us of the situation is informed about the process to be followed, as per AJAST terms and conditions.
+(1) The person who advised us of the situation is informed about the process to be followed, as per AJAST terms and conditions.

 (2) The articles are compared to check the degree of copying.